-Camera monitoring captured images of seventeen (17) wild dogs, sixteen (16) hares, thirteen (13) foxes and two (2) cats.
-Opportunistic monitoring also captured; one (1) bull and multiple wallabies, kangaroos, magpies and kookaburras.
-These were spread relatively evenly across the site and not concentrated in any one location.
+Camera monitoring captured images of two (2) wild dogs, one (1) European hare, eleven (11) feral pigs and one (1) red deer.
+Opportunistic monitoring also captured; one (1) cow and multiple wallabies.
+Camera Traps 3, 6 and 7 had the most activity observed of all camera traps.

 During the wild canid control period one wild dog (male) was captured and successfully removed from Narangba Quarry.
-Two foxes (male and female) and one hare were also removed.
+One domestic dog was also reported to have taken a trap back to its property, where its owner returned the trap later that day.